Feature (machine learning): Examples

-Extensions
+Feature vectors

 In pattern recognition and machine learning, a feature vector is an n-dimensional vector of numerical features that represent some object.
 Many algorithms in machine learning require a numerical representation of objects, since such representations facilitate processing and statistical analysis.
 When representing images, the feature values might correspond to the pixels of an image, while when representing texts the features might be the frequencies of occurrence of textual terms.
 Feature vectors are equivalent to the vectors of explanatory variables used in statistical procedures such as linear regression.
 Feature vectors are often combined with weights using a dot product in order to construct a linear predictor function that is used to determine a score for making a prediction.

 The vector space associated with these vectors is often called the feature space.
 In order to reduce the dimensionality of the feature space, a number of dimensionality reduction techniques can be employed.